 The Reed Gold Mine in Cabarrus County, North Carolina, is the site of the first documented gold found in the United States.
 It would lead to the first gold rush — a half-century before the major Western rushes began.

 Before this first find, the Spaniards had vainly sought large gold deposits in the southern Appalachian Mountains.
-The English colonists searched to no avail for reported Spanish and Indian mines.
+The English colonists searched in vain for reported Spanish and Indian mines.
 But it was not until 1799 that significant deposits were discovered.
 In that year, Conrad Reed, the 12-year-old son of John Reed, found a gold nugget while playing along Little Meadow Creek that ran through his father’s farm.
 John Reed at first ignored the discovery, using the large 17-pound yellow rock as a doorstop in the Reed house.

 By the 1820s, newspapers published accounts of new mines in Cabarrus, Anson, Mecklenburg, Montgomery Counties, and several counties of western North Carolina.
 Miners poured into the State, founded boom towns, and then deserted them for richer placer fields.
 However, by the late 1820s, these placer deposits had been exhausted, and the first lode mine shaft was excavated.